-As the weather starts to heat up, it’s tempting to reach for the air conditioner remote right away.
-Before you power up, make sure to clean all the filters so your air conditioner doesn’t have to work extra hard to blow cold air through any blockages or debris.
-If you haven’t serviced your air conditioner in a while, now might also be a good time to book one in before the summer months to come.
+As the weather starts to get warmer, it can be tempting to reach for the air conditioner remote.
+Before you turn it on, it’s a good idea to clean the filters.
+This will prevent the air conditioner from having to work hard to blow cold air through blockages and debris.
+If your air conditioner hasn’t been serviced for a while, consider booking a service in before summer.

 Cross ventilate and use a fan

-Time to let the fresh air and cool spring breeze in by opening the doors and windows in your home to allow for some cross ventilation.
-If you need more air circulation, skip the air conditioner from time to time and use a fan instead.
-It’s fantastic for blowing a little extra breeze and energy savings your way.
+It’s time to let the fresh air and spring breeze in by opening the doors and windows and allowing for some cross ventilation.
+If you need more air circulation, try skipping the air conditioner and using a fan instead.
+It’s a fantastic way to blow a little extra breeze and energy savings your way.

-Hot water is responsible for around a quarter of the average household energy bill so being mindful of this one thing will see a big impact.
+Hot water can account for around a quarter of the average household energy bill, so these changes can have a big impact.

 Use the sun to dry laundry

-Give your dryer a break and take advantage of the Australian sun.
-If you don’t already have a line to hang your clothes on outside, invest in a handy portable drying rack and let the sun do its thing.
-Direct sunlight can affect the colour of your clothes, so find a shaded spot where the heat from the sun and the spring breeze will dry your clothes in no time.
+Give your dryer a break and take advantage of the sun.
+If you don’t have a line to hang your clothes outside, invest in a handy portable drying rack and let the sun do its thing.
+Direct sunlight can affect the colour of your clothes, so try to find a slightly shady spot where the sun’s heat and spring breeze can dry your clothes in no time.

 Choose the right recipe

 Winter may have been all about roast dinners, but spring is all about fresh veggies and light meals.
-On especially hot days, try to stay away from the oven.
-While the oven may be convenient, it’s a heating appliance that can heat up your home as well.
-Instead, stick to your gas stove or barbecue to whip some fresh and vibrant spring meals.
+On especially hot days, try to avoid using the oven.
+While the oven may be convenient, it can quickly heat up your home.
+Aim to use more of your gas stove or barbecue when whipping up your fresh spring meals.

 Need some help with recipe ideas?
-We’ve got you covered with a ton of spring recipes over at the Kleenheat Kitchen.
+We’ve got you covered with a tonne of spring recipes over at the Kleenheat Kitchen.

-With the sun sticking around for longer during spring days, it’ll mean reaching for the light switch later in the day.
-While that’s already a natural energy saver, you can be even more efficient by ensuring you only use LED bulbs in your home.
-LED bulbs use between 7-20 watts per hour, compared to halogen bulbs which use between 35 to 500 watts per hour to emit the same amount of light!
+As the sun starts to stick around longer, you’ll be reaching for the light switch later in the day.
+While that’s already a natural energy saver, you can be even more efficient by using LED bulbs in your home.
+LED bulbs use between 4 and 25 watts per hour and consume less energy than incandescent or halogen bulbs when emitting the same amount of light.
 That’s a big difference that’ll bring some handy energy savings.

-Bonus tip: Switch to sensor lights, especially in thoroughfares in your home, so you don’t leave lights in the hallway switched on for longer than you need to.
+Bonus tip: Consider using sensor lights in thoroughfares in your home, so you don’t need to leave lights in the hallway switched on for longer than you need to.

-Simple as these tips may be, implement them consistently and you’ll see that the little things add up when it comes to energy savings.
+These are simple tips but if you implement them consistently, you’ll see little things add up when it comes to energy savings.